Former Saints player Glenn Foster died in police custody. His family is seeking answers.

 “What happened?"
 Foster Sr. asked.
 “We know nothing because we didn’t have access to our son.
 We never got the chance to see him.”

-Pickens County Sheriff’s Office referred The Post to the State Bureau of Investigation, which did not respond to a request for comment.
+The Pickens County Sheriff’s Office referred The Post to Alabama’s State Bureau of Investigation, which did not respond to a request for comment.
 The county coroner’s office did not answer questions from The Post but told the New Orleans Times-Picayune and WWL-TV that the case remained under investigation.
 The family will seek an independent autopsy, Foster Sr. said.

-Foster Sr. said his son, who had a history of bipolar or manic episodes, told his family he was going on a business trip to Atlanta last week.
+Foster Sr. said his son, who was experiencing symptoms of bipolar disorder, told his family he was going on a business trip to Atlanta last week.
 On Friday, while driving in Reform, Ala., Foster was stopped by police, who told his family he initially tried to flee.
 He was taken to the county’s jail by police, who informed the family Saturday, Foster Sr. said.

 He was booked on counts of reckless endangerment, resisting arrest and attempting to elude police, according to jail records.

-Foster Sr. said the family explained to Reform’s police chief that he needed medical treatment for his mental health disorder, and the chief agreed.
-But when the chief and family went to the jail to bring Foster Jr. to a University of Alabama facility in Birmingham, Foster Sr. was told his son was involved in an “altercation” with another inmate and now under the jurisdiction of the sheriff’s office.
-They were told family members could not visit Foster Jr. in jail due to covid-19 restrictions.
+Foster Sr. said the family explained to Reform’s police chief that his son, who had experienced a manic episode in college and again recently, needed medical treatment for his mental health disorder, and the chief agreed.
+But when the chief and family went to the jail to bring Foster Jr. to a University of Alabama facility in Birmingham, Foster Sr. was told his son was involved in an “altercation” with another inmate and was now under the jurisdiction of the sheriff’s office.
+They were told family members could not visit Foster Jr. in jail because of covid-19 restrictions.

 “Since Friday night, my son, who needed medical treatment for his manic or bipolar episode, never received any treatment,” Foster Sr. said.

-On Monday, a judge arranged for Foster Jr. to be taken to a facility approximately 30 minutes from the jail, Foster Sr. said.
+On Monday, a judge arranged for Foster Jr. to be taken to a facility about 30 minutes from the jail, Foster Sr. said.

 The sheriff’s office, tasked with transporting Foster Jr., told his family that there was no incident when he got into the police cruiser.
-Yet, when he arrived at the medical facility, Foster Jr. was unresponsive and medical staff was unable to revive him, his father said.
+Yet when he arrived at the medical facility, Foster Jr. was unresponsive and medical personnel were unable to revive him, his father said.

 “He arrived to his death,” Foster Sr. said.
 “I don’t know what happened with him physically while he was in the jail because they wouldn’t let us see him.”